-Gabe Fleet is a trusted counselor, dealmaker, and strategic advisor who advises clients on their highest-stakes matters within the music, entertainment, digital media, and technology industries.
+Gabe Fleet is a trusted counselor, dealmaker, and strategic advisor who represents clients in their highest-stakes matters within the music, entertainment, digital media, and technology industries.

-Gabe leverages more than two decades of music, technology, and entertainment industry experience, including as a senior executive for a leading entertainment and media company, to help the most innovative companies in the world solve their hardest content and entertainment-related problems.
+Gabe leverages more than two decades of music, technology, and entertainment industry experience to help the world’s most innovative companies solve their hardest content and entertainment-related problems.

 Some representative clients include: